Missing dark matter in dwarf galaxies?: Rotation curves and halo masses

-The preceding discussion, albeit somewhat inconclusive for DDO~50 and IC~1613, illustrates that inclination error estimates, as well as degeneracies in the algorithms used to map the circular velocity of a galaxy from 2D velocity fields, should be carefully reviewed and critically examined.
+The preceding discussion, albeit inconclusive for DDO~50 and IC~1613, illustrates that inclination error estimates, as well as degeneracies in the algorithms used to map the circular velocity of a galaxy from 2D velocity fields, should be carefully reviewed and critically examined.
 One final example makes this point quite clear: NGC~3738 is also an extreme BTF outlier\footnote{NGC~3738 is the farthest right outlier in Fig.~\ref{FigMbarVmax}, at $M_{\rm bar}=5.9\times10^{8}\,{\rm M}_\odot$, $V_{\rm rot}^{\rm max}\sim 133$~km~s$^{-1}$.
 It is not included in Table~\ref{ObsTable} because of the short radial extent of its available rotation curve.}, but on the {\it opposite} side of the relation shown in Fig.~\ref{FigMbarVmax}.
 This is a case where the rotation speed is twice as high as expected for its baryonic mass and it could even be higher, since its rotation curve appears to still be rising at the outermost measured point.
 Taken at face value, this would imply an extremely {\it low} galaxy formation efficiency ($f_{\rm eff}\sim 1\%$, see Fig.~\ref{FigFeffVmax}), perhaps signalling unusually efficient feedback or environmental effects.
 Or an inclination error.
-NGC~3738 is a nearly face-on galaxy \citep[$i \sim 22^\circ.6$, see][]{Oh2015}, where inclination corrections are extreme: should its true inclination be $\sim 20^\circ$ higher, this galaxy would be well within the scatter of our simulation predictions.
+NGC~3738 is a nearly face-on galaxy\footnote{On these grounds it could be argued that this galaxy is unsuitable for a tilted-ring analysis.} with a reported mean inclination of $22^\circ.6\pm0^\circ.1$ \citep{Oh2015}.
+The rotation curve is derived using an inclination fixed at this mean value, but the inclinations preferred by the initial tilted ring fit with inclination as a free parameter vary between $10^\circ$ and $70^\circ$.
+If the inclination were instead about $20^\circ$ larger than the reported mean, NGC~3738 would lie within the scatter of the results of our simulations.